Manticore425/Manticore425/README.md

-### Hi there I'm Manticore in RhodesIsland👋
+### Hi there I'm Manticore, a fresh graduate student.👋
 ### Purple shadow from Salgon.😄
-⚡ My repositories are mostly used to upload my homework ^_^

 💬 Feature is invisivility.